TUDelftGeodesy/caroline/docs/download-engine.md

 # Download Engine

-The Download Engine is a Python packages taht provides functionality to connect to different SAR data providers, donwload datasets based on geographic location, observation time and several sensor's properties (e.g., polarisation or orbit direction).
+The Download Engine is a Python packages that provides functionality to connect to different SAR data providers.
+It Downloads datasets based on geographic location, observation time and several sensor's properties (e.g., polarisation or orbit direction).

 ## Requirements